hciulica/Splitnest/README.md

 https://www.youtube.com/watch?v=yUtieAFUTfo

 ## 🚀 About Me
-I am a fresh graduate student at the computer science faculty with a lot of potential who wants to enter the field of mobile development with enough knowledge about the native react and react framework.
-I developed the Splitnest application as a bachelor project in order to form a broad knowhow about everything that means the full stack part.
+I am a fresh computer science graduate student with a lot of potential who is eager to enter in the field of mobile development.
+I develop the application Splitnest as my bachelor thesis in order to gain and expand my knowledge about the fullstack development.

 ## Feedback